SteveJustin1963/tec-Audio-Synthesizer-1-bit/README.md

 ### 1-bit music generators
-from web; " PCs drive speaker with a PIT (programmable interval timer) , tec1 speaker is driven directly by the CPU via 1 transistor. our CPUs is more busy than PC's CPU to get sound. you have to sacrifice time from your main program to fit in your exact speaker clicks. stage 1 use 50-percent duty cycle, explore simple sounds with very narrow rectangular waves.
-As the duty cycle approaches 0% (or 100%), the harmonic components are more evenly distributed, without the fundamental one strongly dominating which, in turn, means that a long tail of harmonic components are lost beyond human hearing ability, and beyond hardware frequency response, so relatively less of the specific sound can be heard.

-To explore the behavior of very low-duty cycle rectangular waves at different frequencies, see simple assembly program a.z80 ... is able to modulate frequency of the continuous sound with a pair of keys (arrows left and right), and modulate the duty cycle with another pair of keys (A and Z).
-Here is what modulating the duty cycle sounds like, and how frequency distrubution changes.
-Pay attention to the tall red line to the very left of the image.
-It represents the fundamental harmonic, and it is less and less dominating as the pulse width gets thinner:
+The main difference between a PC and our speaker is that a PC can use a programmable interval timer to drive the speaker, while our speaker is driven directly by the CPU via one transistor.
+This means that our CPU is more busy than a PC's CPU in order to produce sound.
+In order to get accurate sound, you have to sacrifice time from your main program to fit in your exact speaker clicks.
+Stage 1 uses a 50-percent duty cycle, which produces simple sounds with very narrow rectangular waves.
+As the duty cycle approaches 0% (or 100%), the harmonic components are more evenly distributed, without the fundamental one strongly dominating.
+This means that a long tail of harmonic components are lost beyond human hearing ability, and beyond hardware frequency response, so relatively less of the specific sound can be heard.
+The simple assembly program a.z80 allows the user to modulate the frequency of a continuous sound by pressing the left and right arrow keys, and to modulate the duty cycle by pressing the A and Z keys.
+The sound of a rectangular wave with a very low duty cycle is very different from that of a square wave.
+The fundamental harmonic is less and less dominant as the pulse width gets thinner.